-Desktop - click this to minimize all windows so you can see the desktop.
-Click it again to restore the windows to their previous state.

-- 2 Storage Manager- click this to open the storage configuration screens. - 3 Control Panel click this to open the control panel screens to configure the network setting and upgrade firmware. - 4 Status Center click this to display NAS status information. - 5 Help click this to display the NAS' embedded help system screens. - 6 Administrator click this to open the administrator configuration screens in a new tab. - 7 File Browser click this to see files in a tree-folder structure. - 8 Photo click this to view photos in the shares that publish photos. - 9 Music click this to view and play music files in the shares that publish music. - 10 Video click this to view and play video files in the shares that publish videos. - 11 myZyXELcloud click this to go to mycloud.zyxel.com to set up a free DDNS hostname for the NAS so you can connect to it easily from the Internet. - 12 User click this to display the Logout link. - 13 Eject NAS External Drives click this to eject the connected external volumes. - 14 Playzone Settings click this to open the playzone configuration screen in a new tab. - 15 Application Zone click this to open the application zone in a new tab.
+- Desktop click this to minimize all windows so you can see the desktop.
+Click it again to restore the windows to their previous state. - 2 Storage click this to open the storage configuration screens. - 3 Administrator click this to open the administrator configuration screens in a new tab. - 4 Playzone click this to open the Playzone screens in a new tab.
+Use the Playzone screens to view and play media files in the shares that publish them. - 5 User click this to display the Logout link. - 6 myZyXELcloud click this to go to mycloud.zyxel.com to set up a free DDNS hostname for the NAS so you can connect to it easily from the Internet. - 7 Storage click this to open the storage configuration screens. - 8 Administrator click this to open the administrator configuration screens in a new tab.